sdmx-twg/vtl/meetings/2025/June_Salamanca/june_20_salamanca.md

 **Actions**:
 - Antonio and Javier will take care of issues #390 (sub operator), #520 (unpartioned analytic invocation), #592 (partition except clause), #595 (unpivot) and #596 (join)
 - Nicolas will take care of issue #564 (string distance)
-- Valentino wil take care of issue #586
+- Valentino will take care of issue #586 (cast operator)
 - Angelo will take care of issue #384 (get scalar), will propose a new syntax for "group all" clause, will update the documentation for numerical operator having number as result and will add an exmple for unpivot operator with the weakened constraint

 ## VTL Information Model